materialstheory/multipyles/README.md

 and abinit.
 However, every local density matrix can be used by reading it in as a numpy array.
 From these matrices, the multipoles can be straightforwardly calculated.

-Alternatively, the multipoles computed by Elk and VASP can directly be read.
+Alternatively, the multipoles computed by Elk and VASP (unpublished VASP modification by our group) can directly be read.
 This allows for direct comparison between this implementation and the respective DFT implementation.

 For the computed/read multipoles, the code can then calculate exchange and Hartree energies.